-Setting up my tent, there are fireworks going off nearby.
+Setting up my tent, fireworks are going off nearby.
 Great.
-One of the advantages of being camped near to a trailhead.
+One of the advantages of being camped near a trailhead.
 Dickheads (but maybe they have soda?).

 I bury my head in my sleeping bag and try to rage sleep as best I can with a belly full of mac and cheese (but no soda).

 Day 58: Monarch Pass (Arrive in Salida, CO)

 Whether inspired by my thoughts yesterday morning or my wish to make it to town, I don’t know – but I am walking at 6:00 this morning and just narrowly beat the sunrise (HAH!
 Take that, sun).

 The day starts with a 1,000 ft / 300 m climb (which is nice since I’m not walking in direct sunlight), and after making my way around a large snowbank that I am unable to scramble up and over, I am on my way to the road.
 The road which still looks oh so far away.

 Fortunately, the rest of the way to the road is an easy walk down a windy and gently sloping road.
 Once I start to see day hikers without packs on, I know I’m nearly there – Monarch Pass.

 Monarch Pass is at 11,312 ft / 3,448 m, and (apparently) sits along a popular cross-country cycling route as there are more bicyclists here than I’ve seen for the entirety of the CDT.
 There’s also a gondola and a surprising number of cars in the rather large parking lot.
 I guess this is a popular tourist spot too?
 Or at least a popular spot for people driving on Highway 90?
 Whatever.
 Maybe it’s just because today is Sunday.
 Most importantly, there is a gift shop with snacks, a small food counter (that is, a small counter with some food, not a counter for small food), and (most importantly) soda.